SpikeInterface/spikeinterface/doc/modules/sortingcomponents.rst

     peak_dtype = [('sample_index', 'int64'), ('channel_index', 'int64'), ('amplitude', 'float64'), ('segment_index', 'int64')]

-Different methods are available with the :code:`method` argument:
+2 main different methods are available with the :code:`method` argument:

-* 'by_channel' (default): peaks are detected separately for each channel
 * 'locally_exclusive' (requires :code:`numba`): peaks on neighboring channels within a certain radius are excluded (not counted multiple times)
+* 'matched_filtering' (requires :code:`numba`):

+Other variant are also implemented (but less tested):

+* 'by_channel' (default): peaks are detected separately for each channel, this should be used in high density probe layout.
 * 'by_channel_torch' (requires :code:`torch`): pytorch implementation (GPU-compatible) that uses max pooling for time deduplication
 * 'locally_exclusive_torch' (requires :code:`torch`): pytorch implementation (GPU-compatible) that uses max pooling for space-time deduplication